QuantiModo/QuantiModo-WordPress-Plugin/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/9267e17136a34184905cec32f8867d32)](https://www.codacy.com/app/m_3/QuantiModo-WordPress-Plugin)
 [![Code Climate](https://codeclimate.com/github/Abolitionist-Project/QuantiModo-WordPress-Plugin/badges/gpa.svg)](https://codeclimate.com/github/Abolitionist-Project/QuantiModo-WordPress-Plugin)

-*NOTE: This plugin is in an extremely early stage of development and is not yet function.
+*This plugin is in an extremely early stage of development.
 The roadmap for the development of the plugin is below.
 We'd be very grateful for any pull requests.
 Thanks!*

 Help ignite a revolution of citizen science to find new solutions to chronic illnesses.
 Install the Quantimodo Wordpress plugin!